 Columbia College reserves the right to randomly check any and all applications for a criminal, suspension or dismissal history.
 Applicants with a felony or misdemeanor conviction must provide details regarding the crime(s).

 The College reserves the right to deny admission to any applicant and to deny and/or rescind admission to any applicant who provides false or misleading information to the College.

 Columbia College has a rolling admissions policy and allows applicants to submit applications anytime throughout the academic year.
-Please note, applicants applying within two weeks of the start of a session may not have time to complete all admission requirements for review or get financial aid in place before the start of the session.
+Please Note: Applicants applying within two weeks of the start of a session may not have time to complete all admission requirements for review and/or get financial aid in place before the start of the session.
 Please visit the academic calendar to see dates for each academic year.

 Applications remain active for three consecutive semesters.
 If an applicant is not admitted or does not enroll within this timeframe, the application will be withdrawn, and the applicant must reapply for readmission.

 In general, the admission requirement for full admission to Columbia College graduate programs is a cumulative undergraduate GPA of 3.0, for students’ entire academic career.
 Students with a cumulative GPA lower than 3.0 may be eligible for conditional admission, as described in the individual program sections.
 Please note: GMAT and GRE are not used in graduate program admission review.